srividyaprasad/Smart-City/README.md

 <h3>Our Solution</h3>
 Users register on the application and receive a unique QR code.
 They visit shops in the stadium, scan the QR code, browse products, and make purchases.
 The price is deducted from their virtual wallets in the real-time database after registration.
 Optional features include a loyalty program and data analytics for company insights.
 Secure authentication ensures safe transactions and a cash-free experience.
+Alternate RFID access provided with working POC using ESP32 provided.
 <h4>
 </h4>